Topological phase diagrams of in-plane field polarized Kitaev magnets

-We assume a stable polarized state, where the excitation gap increases with $h$, so that the system becomes more stable as $h$ grows, rather than undergoing a magnon instability where the excitation gap goes to zero.
-As demonstrated in Supplemental Material \cite{supplement}, this requires $h>c_1$, from which we deduce the following.
-For a given set of parameters $ \lbrace J, K,\Gamma, \Gamma' \rbrace $, (i) if the band gap is zero, then it remains zero as $h$ varies, and (ii) if the band gap is finite, then it remains finite as $h$ varies, unless $h \longrightarrow \infty$ while the couplings stay finite.
-These imply that the topological phase diagrams are independent of the field strength, and, for a given field angle, we can map them out by first solving for the zeros of \eqref{Dksquaredefine}, which define the boundaries, then choose a sufficiently high field to compute the Chern numbers \cite{bernevigtextbook,vanderbilttextbook,JPSJ.74.1674,s12200-019-0963-9} for the parameters away from these zeros.
+We assume a polarized state in which the excitation gap grows with $h$, so that the system becomes more stable as $h$ increases, rather than undergoing a magnon instability.
+This requires $h>c_1$ \cite{supplement}, from which we deduce the following.
+For a given set of parameters $ \lbrace J, K,\Gamma, \Gamma' \rbrace $, if the band gap is finite (zero), then it remains finite (zero) as $h$ varies, unless $h \longrightarrow \infty$.
+Therefore, the topological phase diagrams are independent of the field strength, and, for a given field angle, we can map them out by first solving for the zeros of \eqref{Dksquaredefine} and then choosing a sufficiently high field to compute the Chern numbers \cite{bernevigtextbook,vanderbilttextbook,JPSJ.74.1674,s12200-019-0963-9} at parameters away from these zeros.

-\textit{Topological phase diagrams.}---At finite in-plane fields, the band gap closes if and only if the set of parameters $ \lbrace J, K,\Gamma, \Gamma' \rbrace $ meets any of the criteria listed in Table \ref{table:gapless}.
-For parameters with a finite band gap, let the Chern number of the lower (upper) band be $\nu$ ($-\nu$).
-From the symmetries of the $J K \Gamma \Gamma'$ model, one can relate the phase diagrams at different field angles by the following rules \cite{supplement}.
-Fixing the couplings, (i) $\nu \longrightarrow \nu$ if $\mathbf{h}$ is rotated by $2 \pi /3$ about the $c$ axis, (ii) $\nu \longrightarrow -\nu$ if $\mathbf{h}$ is rotated by $\pi$ about the $b$ axis, and (iii) $\nu \longrightarrow -\nu$ if $\mathbf{h} \longrightarrow - \mathbf{h}$ is reversed \cite{PhysRevB.103.174402}, while the phase boundaries are invariant under each of these actions.
-In other words, the Chern number transforms according to the $A_{2g}$ representation of the point group $\bar{3}m$ \cite{bradleytextbook,dresselhaustextbook}, and flips sign under time reversal $\mathcal{T}$, as in the case of non-Abelian KSL \cite{s41467-021-27943-9}.
+\textit{Topological phase diagrams.}---For finite in-plane fields, the band gap closes iff the set of parameters $ \lbrace J, K,\Gamma, \Gamma' \rbrace $ meets any of the criteria listed in Table \ref{table:gapless}.
+Whenever the band gap is finite, let the Chern number of the lower (upper) band be $\nu$ ($-\nu$), which transforms according to the $A_{2g}$ representation of the point group $\bar{3}m$ \cite{bradleytextbook,dresselhaustextbook}, and flips sign under time reversal \cite{PhysRevB.103.174402}, as in the case of the non-Abelian KSL \cite{s41467-021-27943-9}.
+More specifically, fixing the couplings, (i) $\nu \longrightarrow \nu$ if $\mathbf{h}$ is rotated by $2 \pi /3$ about the out-of-plane axis, (ii) $\nu \longrightarrow -\nu$ if $\mathbf{h}$ is rotated by $\pi$ about the $b$ axis, and (iii) $\nu \longrightarrow -\nu$ if $\mathbf{h} \longrightarrow - \mathbf{h}$, while the phase boundaries are invariant under these actions \cite{supplement}.
 Hence, $\beta \in [0 , \pi / 6]$ serves as an independent unit, to which all other angles can be related by symmetries, see Fig.~\ref{figure:symmetry}.
-On the other hand, flipping the signs of all couplings leaves the Chern number invariant \cite{supplement}.
+On the other hand, flipping the signs of all couplings leaves $\nu$ invariant \cite{supplement}.